Marinus-Bakara/Intrution-detection-and-preventing-with-suricata/README.md

 <img src="https://github.com/Marinus-Bakara/Intrution-detection-and-preventing-with-suricata/blob/main/screenshots/9.enable%20blocking%20and%20block%20the%20source%20from%20gettiong%20to%20your%20machine%20and%20click%20on%20save.png" alt="Alt text" width="800">

 **What is happening here?**
 The same IPS settings applied to the WAN interface are now applied to the LAN interface.
-This ensures that if a threat is detected on internal traffic — such as a compromised device on the LAN trying to attack other internal machines — the source of that threat is also automatically blocked.
+This ensures that if a threat is detected on internal traffic such as a compromised device on the LAN trying to attack other internal machines — the source of that threat is also automatically blocked.
 Consistent settings across both interfaces ensure there are no gaps in protection.

 ### Step 7 — Configure Global Settings (Rule Sets)

 Go to **Global Settings** and select the rule sets to download:

-- ✅ **ETOpen Emerging Threats rules** — free open-source Suricata rules
+-  **ETOpen Emerging Threats rules** — free open-source Suricata rules
-- ✅ **Snort GPLv2 Community rules** — Talos-certified, distributed free of charge
+- **Snort GPLv2 Community rules** — Talos-certified, distributed free of charge

 <img src="https://github.com/Marinus-Bakara/Intrution-detection-and-preventing-with-suricata/blob/main/screenshots/10.clcik%20on%20the%20global%20settings%20an%20select%20the%20option%20that%20apply%20fro%20you.png" alt="Alt text" width="800">

-**What is happening here?**
+**What is happening here**
 Suricata by itself does not know what is malicious and what is normal traffic.
 It relies entirely on **rules** (also called signatures) to identify threats.
-Rules are essentially patterns that describe known attacks — for example, a rule might say "if an ICMP packet has this specific unusual code, it is suspicious."
+Rules are essentially patterns that describe known attacks for example, a rule might say "if an ICMP packet has this specific unusual code, it is suspicious."

 Rule sets are maintained and updated by security organizations.
 The two selected here are: